Wines to Seek Out

-For Barbaresco lover’s seeking the exactitude of terroir, it doesn’t get more exacting than Marchesi di Grésy’s wines from Martinenga.
-On their own, they are standout wines, but you truly need to drink them in a comparison lineup to sense their subtle beauties.
 I cannot say enough about the Camp Gros Barbaresco from Martinenga.
-It is one of the appellation’s top three wines from my experience, and it is delicate, intoxicating aroma returned to me the day after I had it while mowing a lawn.
+In fact, it is one of the greatest Nebbiolo wines of all, with a delicate, haunting aroma that punctuates the grape’s claim as Italy’s finest.
+In fact, that aroma rose up in my memory the day after I encountered it while mowing a lawn.
 Seriously.
-I was pushing the mower, minding my own business, and then wham!
-The intense sensation of macerated cherries, rose, licorice and hazelnut returned to my nose.
+I was pushing the mower, minding my own business in a maelstrom of grass bits, dust and fumes, and then wham!
+The intense sensation of macerated cherries, rose, licorice and hazelnut came back to me.
 It was like being visited by a ghost.

 Also look for the “Gauin,” another microparcel wine of extreme detail and grace form within the Martinenga monopole.

 As noted earlier, the “entry-level” Barbaresco from Marchesi di Grésy is a single-vineyard rather than a classico blend of plots from around the appellation.
 But given Martinenga’s variety of aspects, this wine drinks like a classico, with all those lovely traits of Barbaresco represented in the glass.

 Marchesi di Grésy Barbera d’Asti

 Upright, assertive and juicy, this Barbera d’Asti gets solid marks for its tannins.
 Barbera is naturally low in tannin, so many winemakers hammer it with oak to make up for this “deficiency.”
 Mercifully, Marchesi di Grésy lets Barbera be Barbera with this wine, and its an excellent match with sushi because of it.

 Marchesi di Grésy Dolcetto d’Alba